-$$+ \sum{k=0}^{8} \beta_k^{DCP} \Delta USDTH B{t-k} \times D{invoice=USD} + \sum{k=0}^{8} \gamma_k \Delta Z{x,t-k} + \alpha + \epsilon{ID,t},$$ (3)
+$$+ \sum{k=0}^{8} \beta{k}^{DCP} \Delta USDTHB{t-k} \times D{invoice=USD} + \sum{k=0}^{8} \gamma{k} \Delta Z{x,t-k} + \alpha + \epsilon{ID,t},$$

 Figure 10 contains the panel regression results that belong to the above specification.
-For ease of reference, we plot the baseline results that ignores the currency of invoice (Figure 5) in Panel (a), which is to be compared against Panels (b)-(d) that contain the ERPT result across the PCP, LCP and DCP invoicing currency paradigms respectively15.
+For ease of reference, we plot the baseline results that ignores the currency of invoice (Figure 5) in Panel (a), which is to be compared against Panels (b)-(d) that contain the ERPT result across the PCP, LCP and DCP invoicing currency paradigms respectively.
 We highlight a few key observations.
 First, we find that both the degree and dynamics of ERPT vary substantially across invoicing currency choices, especially for transactions invoiced in the local vis-á-vis the foreign currency.
 This finding suggests that the baseline regression per Eq.
 1 in Panel (a) hides a considerable degree of heterogeneity in ERPT at all horizons.

 Second, we observe that the short-run effect of ERPT to import prices for goods priced in a foreign currency (PCP and DCP) are significantly higher than those priced in Thai baht (LCP).
 More specifically, the initial pass-through is comparable under DCP (0.6) and PCP (0.5), but is close to zero for LCP.
-In terms of this magnitudes, Gillitzer and Moore (2016), Gopinath et al. (2010) and Chen et al. (2021) all report more or less insignificant short-run pass-through for imported goods priced in the local currency for Australia, US, and the UK.
+In terms of this magnitude, Gillitzer and Moore (2016), Gopinath et al. (2010) and Chen et al. (2021) all report more or less insignificant short-run pass-through for imported goods priced in the local currency for Australia, US, and the UK.
 Our estimates of ERPT for imported goods priced in foreign currencies, however, while more or less in line with Chen et al. (2021) for the UK (0.6), are comparably lower than those of other countries.
-For the US, Gopinath et al. (2010) find nearly complete pass-through for PCP (0.98), while for Chile, Giuliano and Luttini (2020) also report a higher sensitivity to exchange rates in the short run (0.95 and 0.78 for PCP and DCP respectively).
+For the US, Gopinath et al. (2010)

-15For robustness checks, we also estimate similar panel regressions over the 6 largest sectors by import value share.
+&lt;sup>14For robustness checks, we also estimate similar panel regressions over the 6 largest sectors by import value share.
 According to the results in Figure 16 of the Appendix, we find that the sectoral results across currency paradigms are in line with full-sample estimates.